 Junior Blind's Transition & Rehabilitation Program is designed to help teens and young adults identify areas of career interest and successfully transition to college or the workforce.
 In addition to learning skills for independent living, students develop work-readiness skills through group seminars and workshops in their area.

 Who We Serve

 The Transition & Rehabilitation Program serves both young adults, ages 16-22, and adults 22 and older, who are blind or visually impaired and seeking advancement in their careers, education and enhancement of life skills.

 Highly-experienced educators work with community employers, professionals and academics to provide students with hands-on training, preparation and support.

 - Career, college and financial aid exploration and presentations

-- On-site college campus tours and meetings with access counselors
+- College campus tours including meetings with access counselors

-- Real-world work experience through internship opportunities that reflect the student's strengths, interests and career goals
+- Real-world work experience through internship opportunities and/or job shadowing

 - Braille-Low Vision Literacy support

-- Independent living skills instruction to support students' self-care needs
+- Independent living skills development to support students' self-care needs

 - Support to develop self-advocacy skills